-PRESENTATION RUBRIC (10): The text is laid out cleanly, with clear divisions between problems and sub-problems.
+PRESENTATION RUBRIC (15): The text is laid out cleanly, with clear divisions between problems and sub-problems.
 The writing itself is well-organized, free of grammatical and other mechanical errors, and easy to follow.
 Plots are carefully labeled, with informative and legible titles, axis labels, and (if called for) sub-titles and legends; they are placed near the text of the corresponding problem.
-All plots and tables are generated by code included in the R Markdown file.
 All quantitative and mathematical claims are supported by appropriate derivations, included in the text, or calculations in code.
 Numerical results are reported to appropriate precision.
 All parts of all problems are answered with actual coherent sentences, and raw computer code or output are only shown when explicitly asked for.
 Text from the homework assignment, including this rubric, is included only when relevant, not blindly copied.